tzeikob/javascript-patterns/control-flow/sequential-execution/readme.md

 ## Explanation ##

 According to this pattern each completed task should invoke the next in order task passing its result as input to the latter.
 The execution should continue as long as the last in order task completes and when this happens the execution is considered completed.
 In the case any task in the sequence throws an error the execution should be rejected immediately along with the given error.
-The sequential execution pattern can be implemented using either old school **callbacks** or the more development friendly **promises**, where either implementation should give us the same execution.
+The sequential execution pattern can be implemented using either old school **callbacks** or the more development friendly **promises** and **async functions**, where either implementation should give us the same execution.

 ### Sequential execution with callbacks ###